appwrite/demos-for-functions/php/generate-website-screenshot/README.md

 * Click 'Activate'

 ## 🎯 Trigger
-After the Building and Packaging step, Press the Execute Now button.
+After the Building and Packaging step, follow the following steps:
+1. Press the Execute Now button.
+2. Enter in the Custom Data field the full path URL of the website you want to screenshot (example: http://example.com)
+3. Press Again Execute Now Button